-Parts of the scene where Rocky runs up the stairs in training are played backwards.
+The shot where Rocky is celebrating on top of the steps is played backward.
 Originally the shot zooms out but was reversed to zooming in in order to better match the musical score and for dramatic effect.
 This has been confirmed in interviews with by Bill Conti, who wrote the score.

 Rocky's address in the movie is 1818 East Tusculum Street, Philadelphia, Pennsylvania 19134.
 When Rocky does his famous run to the Philadelphia Art Museum (located at 2600 Benjamin Franklin Parkway, Philadelphia, Pennsylvania 19130), if he took the most direct route there, he would run 5.29 miles.

 When first offered the directing job John G. Avildsen turned it down because he wasn't interested in boxing, but upon reading the script, he was sold when on page three Rocky was having a conversation with his turtles.